open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 }
 ```

-Additional `IdsGenerator` implementing vendor-specific protocols such as AWS
+Additional `IdGenerator` implementing vendor-specific protocols such as AWS
 X-Ray trace id generator MUST NOT be maintained or distributed as part of the
 Core OpenTelemetry repositories.